Rubicon Trail

 The Rubicon Trail is a 22-mile-long route, part road and part 4x4 trail, located in the Sierra Nevada of the western United States, due west of Lake Tahoe and about 80 mi east of Sacramento.

+It is among the most well-known four-wheel drive trails in the United States.
+Much of its popularity is derived from its long history as a testing ground for the development of new consumer 4x4 vehicles.
+In recent years, interest in the trail has increased due to media exposure on television programs and social media.
+Beginning in the 2003 model year, the popular Jeep Wrangler has had its enthusiast-level trim named after the trail.

 The western maintained section of the route is called the Wentworth Springs Road; it begins in Georgetown, California, a hamlet in California's Gold Country.
 The road continues from its intersection with State Route 193 toward Wentworth Springs, where the trailhead for the unmaintained portion of the route exists adjacent to Loon Lake.
 The trail portion of the route is about 12 mi long and passes in part through the Eldorado National Forest as well as the Tahoe National Forest and the Lake Tahoe Basin Management Unit.
 The eastern maintained portion of the trail is called the McKinney Rubicon Springs Road, and leads to Lake Tahoe.